961 S Evanston Cir

 elected as president for Branch 324 and currently still serve in that capacity.
 I have a great team of leaders in Greeley and can't thank them enough for their hard work in our branch.

-I am married and we have four kids.
+I am married and we have four children.
 I live in Northern Colorado in Eaton and love the small town atmosphere.
 My family knows I am dedicated to my job both as a letter carrier and as a union leader and they support me in those roles which I am grateful for every day.
 In 2014, I was appointed as a Congressional District Liaison for Congressional District 4.
-I have been working hard with President Doug Jaynes to gain knowledge on the position and what all it involves.
+I worked hard with President Doug Jaynes to gain knowledge on the position and what all it involves.
 I had the pleasure of being selected to be on a legislative trip to Washington, D.C. in 2015 and this experience brought everything together for me both with legislative and contractual issues.
-I recently became an Arbitration Advocate for the NALC and will always fight for letter carriers at every level.

 Director of Retirees